man and woman eating salad

-“Cholesterol levels are a crucial factor we can influence through lifestyle measures and, if needed, lipid lowering therapies," said Dr. Navid Ahmed, Catholic Health Physician Partners.
-"Close regular follow up with your cardiologist to optimize your cholesterol levels through a comprehensive preventative approach can lower your cardiovascular risk and possibly be lifesaving.”
+“Cholesterol levels are a crucial factor we can influence through lifestyle measures and, if needed, lipid-lowering therapies," said Navid Ahmed, MD, Catholic Health Physician Partners.
+"Close regular follow-up with your cardiologist to optimize your cholesterol levels through a comprehensive preventative approach can lower your cardiovascular risk and possibly be lifesaving.”

 What is cholesterol?

 Cholesterol is a waxy substance made by the liver.
 Your body needs it to build cells, make vitamins and secrete hormones.
-If you eat foods that also contain high amounts of cholesterol then you may have more than you need.
+If you eat foods containing high amounts of cholesterol, then you may have more than you need.

 Too much cholesterol causes thick, hard deposits on the walls of your arteries.
 The buildup narrows the arteries and makes them less flexible, which can cause a heart attack or stroke.